jibbs1703/AWSResourceManager/README.md

 # AWS Resource Manager

-**AWS Resource Manager** is a Python package designed to simplify and automate the management of AWS services, including S3, DynamoDB, and EC2 from  single entrypoint.
+**AWS Resource Manager** is a Python package designed to simplify and automate the management of AWS resources, including S3, DynamoDB, and EC2 from  single entrypoint.
 This package provides custom-written use cases and utilities to help developers and administrators efficiently manage and interact with AWS resources.